PrimWILL/Stop_Cheating/README.md

 : After download Yolo Mark, please execute `yolo_mark.sln` in Yolo_mark folder.
 If you don't have MSVC, then please download [MSVC](https://visualstudio.microsoft.com/ko/downloads/) to open the sln file.

 3. Set preferences
 : There are something to change preferences.
 First, change build environment default into `Release/x64`.
 Open the project property pages.
 In `C/C++ -> General -> Additional Include Directories`, modify OpenCV path.
 You can download OpenCV in [here](https://opencv.org/releases/).
-Also, in `Linker->General->Additional Include Directories`, modify link path.
+Also, in `Linker -> General -> Additional Include Directories`, modify link path.

 4. Build project
 : Build yolo_mark project.
-If you set preferences properly, then it build successfully.
+If you set preferences properly, then it builds successfully.

 5. Execute yolo_mark.cmd
-: If you built project successfully, then execute `yolo_mark.cmd` in `Yolo_mark->x64->Release` folder.
+: If you built project successfully, then execute `yolo_mark.cmd` in `Yolo_mark -> x64 -> Release` folder.

+## How to make custom Yolo dataset
+1.

 ## 자료 모음